tigera-cs/calico-cloud-unified-control/modules/federatedservicessecuritypolicies-1.md

 ## Implement Policies Using the Policy Recommender

 ### Security Policies - cluster-1
-Look at the module view for details on how the policy recommender was used to generated policies for cluster-1
+Look at the module video for details on how the policy recommender was used to generated policies for cluster-1
 ![Policies for Federated Services](images/policies-cluster-1.png)

 ### Security Policies - Cluster-2
-Look at the module view for details on how the policy recommender was used to generated policies for cluster-2
+Look at the module video for details on how the policy recommender was used to generated policies for cluster-2
 ![Policies for Federated Services](images/policies-cluster-2.png)

 ## Module Video